 \section{Introduction}

-Low Energy Ion Scattering (LEIS) is a powerful method with the ultimate surface sensitivity among all ion beam analysis methods~\cite{prusua_highly_2015}.
-Used for both structural analysis by channeling and blocking~\cite{primetzhofer_surface_2007,tromp_new_1984,oconnor_surface_1986} as well as elemental composition analysis~\cite{brongersma_surface_2007} it is, however, a common misconception that LEIS probes purely the very outermost surface layer~\cite{ter_veen_applications_2009}.
-Incoming ions can undergo single or multiple scattering events at the surface or in deeper layers both contributing to the final energy spectrum.
-One additional challenge arises from the fact that scattered ions may have changed their charge state.
+Low Energy Ion Scattering (LEIS) is a powerful method with the ultimate surface sensitivity among all ion beam analysis methods~\cite{prusua_highly_2015, brongersma_low-energy_1978,van_welzenis_low_1999}.
+Used for both structural analysis by channeling and blocking~\cite{primetzhofer_surface_2007,tromp_new_1984,oconnor_surface_1986} as well as elemental composition analysis~\cite{brongersma_surface_2007,vcushman_low_2016,druce_surface_2014} it is, however, a common misconception that LEIS probes purely the very outermost surface layer~\cite{ter_veen_applications_2009}.
+Incoming ions can undergo single or multiple scattering events at the surface or in deeper layers that contribute to the final energy spectrum.
+An additional challenge arises from the fact that the scattered ions may have changed charge states.
 Some LEIS methods rely on the measurement of the time-of-flight of scattered ions and are therefore not sensitive to changing ion charges~\cite{roth_procedure_2013,markin_origin_2009}, but more commonly, electrostatic LEIS (esaLEIS) is used.
-The latter has the advantage of possibly much higher solid angles especially in commercial devices like the ionTOF Qtac system~\cite{cushman_pictorial_2016}, but suffers from the fact that only charged ions can be detected.
-With a high solid angle, spectra can potentially be acquired in a small amount of time even when detecting only charged scattered ions and consequently dynamic changes in a surface due to, for example, chemical reactions or material deposition can be monitored~\cite{dittmar_application_2017,haunold_ultrahigh_2020}.
+The latter has the advantage of typically much higher solid angles especially in commercial devices like the ionTOF Qtac system~\cite{cushman_pictorial_2016}, but suffers from the fact that only charged ions can be detected.
+With a high solid angle, spectra can be acquired in a short time even when detecting only charged scattered ions and consequently dynamic changes in a surface due to, for example, chemical reactions or material deposition can be monitored~\cite{dittmar_application_2017,haunold_ultrahigh_2020}.

-However, in esaLEIS a quantification of the elemental composition is limited at best, because the charge fraction of scattered ions/atoms is typically unknown and cannot be modelled accurately with present theoretical models.
-As a result, mostly qualitative analysis of dynamical surface changes are done with esaLEIS~\cite{van_den_berg_investigation_1980}.
+In esaLEIS, a quantification of the elemental composition is limited at best because the charge fraction of scattered ions/atoms is typically unknown and cannot be modeled accurately with current theoretical approaches.
+As a result, mainly qualitative analysis of dynamical surface changes is performed with esaLEIS~\cite{van_den_berg_investigation_1980}.